daschmue/vpnelec/README.md

 ### Security Note

 The kill switch has been tested against a hard termination of the OpenVPN process (the most common failure scenario): after `killall -9 openvpn`, no traffic got through via any of the tested paths (IPv4, IPv6, ICMP, direct IP without DNS).
 This is not an exhaustive test against every conceivable edge case.
 Anyone who needs maximum security should verify their own setup.
+DNS note: VPNelec tunnels IP traffic and protects it via kill switch.
+Depending on your network setup (e.g. router/Pi-hole as DNS), DNS queries may resolve outside the tunnel.
+To avoid this, set a resolver on the device that routes through the tunnel.

 ### License